tomwolfe/metamorphic-core/README.md

 5. **Testing & Validation**: Conduct thorough testing, including:
    - Unit, integration, and end-to-end tests
    - Code quality analysis with Flake8
-   - Ethical assessment using rule-based engine and quantum-inspired analysis<a href="#footnote-quantum-inspired"><sup>1</sup></a>
+   - Ethical assessment using a basic rule-based engine and quantum-inspired analysis<a href="#footnote-quantum-inspired"><sup>1</sup></a>
-   - Security scans with OWASP ZAP and Bandit
+   - Security scans with OWASP ZAP and Bandit (Bandit integration within `CodeReviewAgent` is currently commented out for MVP)
 6. **Continuous Integration**: Integrate seamlessly into CI/CD pipelines using GitHub Actions
 7. **Self-Improvement**: Evolve capabilities through learning and adaptation